Workers’ Compensation Exceptions

 This case gave clarity regarding the second exception to workers’ comp preclusion of liability.
 Because one of the exceptions requires an injury to be fatal, plaintiffs often bring claims under the exception having to do with the injury being a result of an intentional tort.

 This ruling will be used in the future by construction companies to establish what is considered an intentional tort, for purpose of avoiding workers’ comp preclusion from recovery.
-Michael P. Fleming & Associates has experience dealing with workers’ comp disputes, both on the plaintiff’s side as well as on the defense’s side.
+Fleming Law has experience dealing with workers’ comp disputes, both on the plaintiff’s side as well as on the defense’s side.
 Every scenario is different, contact us today for free advice on how you should proceed.